AranyaKundu/Ecommerce_prediction/README.md

 I converted the whole analysis in the form of a shiny dashboard where the user can change different parameters of and visualize the data.
 They can modify and choose different machine learning models and check the output. <br>
 The shiny dashboard can be accessed through this link: <br>
 https://aranya-kundu.shinyapps.io/ecommerceanalysis

+#### XG boost Model

+I have uploaded the XG boost model as a separate file.
+This is to increase the swiftness of operation in the dashboard.
+However, the code for the actual model has been commented out and is present in the file `ml_models.R`. <br>
+The model parameters can be changed and rerun and as required by the user.